EasyPNR/slate-easypnr-api-v4/source/index.html.md

 # Introduction

-Welcome to the EasyPNR API!
-Following this documentation you will be able to decode Amadeus, Sabre and Galileo PNRs directly on your application.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Welcome to the **EasyPNR API** documentation!
+Following the further instructions you will be able to decode Amadeus, Sabre and Galileo PNRs directly on your application.

-The EasyPNR API is a REST Server available at the endpoint [http://api.easypnr.com/v1](http://api.easypnr.com/v1/).
+The **EasyPNR API** is a REST Server available at the endpoint [http://api.easypnr.com/v1](http://api.easypnr.com/v1/).

-The API is pretty simple, but in case of problems or difficulties that you can face, contact us on [support@easypnr.com](mailto:support@easypnr.com) or using the form available on the [website](http://www.easypnr.com/contact]).
+The API is pretty simple, anyway, in case of problems, contact us on [support@easypnr.com](mailto:support@easypnr.com) or using the form available on the [website](http://www.easypnr.com/contact]).

 # Authentication